gitter-badger/pinoycubers/README.md

 		php artisan serve

-## Contribution Guidelines
+## Contribution

  - When planning a pull-request to add new functionality, it may be wise to [submit a proposal](https://github.com/geocine/pinoycubers/issues/new) to ensure compatibility with the project's goals.
- - I suggest using *Vagrant* for development environment configuration
+ - We are currently in the process of converting this into an API-centric application.
+We are planning to use AngularJS for the frontend

 ### Commit Message Rules